jmahler/resistor-combinator/README.md

 NAME
 ----

-resistor-combinator - Generate combinations of resistors in series and parallel.
+Resistor Combinator - Generate combinations of resistors in series and parallel.

 INTRODUCTION
 ------------